A Commitment to Sustainable Materials & Environmental Responsibility

 • Because Samson designs for durability and longevity—reducing the need for replacement—we have seen our high-performance mooring lines last for 20 years!

-When production limitations result in unneeded material by-products and a lack of sustainable resources , Samson actively seeks opportunities to divert from landfills and ensure the material can be reused.
-Dedicated efforts in 2024 targeted landfill reduction in multiple ways.
+When production limitations result in unneeded material by-products and a lack of sustainable resources, Samson actively seeks opportunities to divert from landfills and ensure the material can be reused.
+Dedicated efforts in 2025 targeted landfill reduction in multiple ways.

 Reduce Reuse Repair & Recycle Samson Logo

-• Fiber Scrap: nearly 50 tons of twisted yarn waste was sold to repurposers needing clean material for creating new products.
+• Fiber Scrap: Over 80 tons of twisted yarn waste was sold to repurposers in need of clean material for creating new products.

 • Supplier Engagement: Samson has adjusted its vendor expectations and evaluation methods to encourage reducing wasteful packaging practices and reduce the environmental impact of our materials.